Emmo00/whatsapp-share/README.md

-# whatapp-share
+# whatsapp-share
-Trying out sharing stuff from web to whatapp with web `whatapp://`
+Trying out sharing stuff from web to Whatsapp with web `whatsapp://`